EliaRitzmann/EliaRitzmann/README.md

 - 👋 Hi, I’m @EliaRitzmann
 - 👀 I’m interested in React.js and Spring
-- 🌱 I’m currently learning tailwind css and Firebase
+- 🌱 I’m currently learning React native

 <!---
 EliaRitzmann/EliaRitzmann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.